pytorch/rfcs/RFC-0007-forward-AD.md

 ## Testing

-For testing purposed, we can easily update the current `autograd.gradcheck` function to compare numerically computed Jacobian with the one constructed using forward mode AD.
+For testing purposed, we can update the current `autograd.gradcheck` function to compare numerically computed Jacobian with the one constructed using forward mode AD.
 In a similar way the backward mode AD gradcheck reconstruct the full Jacobian matrix row by row, the forward AD can reconstruct the full Jacobian matrix column by column and we can compare the final result with the numerical Jacobian.

+The fast mode will also be done similarly to the backward mode implementation where we will use the forward AD to compute `J_f u` with a single forward AD pass.
+We then compute the full reduction by doing a dot product with `v`.
+For the complex case, we will consider only functions with real-valued inputs and perform the same computation as the finite difference.

 The overall testing plan is going to be done in 3 phases:
-- Test of the core implementation and the view semantic (proposed in https://github.com/pytorch/pytorch/pull/49098)
+- Done: Test of the core implementation and the view semantic (proposed in https://github.com/pytorch/pytorch/pull/49098)
 - Once few formulas are added, enable gradcheck for forward by default in our test suite and allow it to silently fail when encountering functions that are not implemented.
 This allows to easily check the behavior with other components such as the high level API, complex, Modules, etc
 - Once we have most formulas implemented, make gradcheck properly fail when it is not able to verify a forward gradient and audit the test suite to disable forward check for every function that is not supported yet.